selimslab/selimslab.github.io/_posts/ideas/quotes/2020-5-9-quotes-classified.md

 What do we live for, if it is not to make life less difficult for each other?

-## ask
+What you seek is seeking you.
 Ask for what you want and be prepared to get it!

-What you seek is seeking you.

-## start

-The scariest moment is always just before you start.

-The way to get started is to quit talking and begin doing.

-you can, you should, and if you’re brave enough to start, you will.

-The journey of a thousand miles begins with a single step.
+It begins a single step.
+Stop waiting, start doing.

-## live

 Life is to be enjoyed, not endured